Research Assistant Visa Sponsorship Jobs in New Mexico

 Which companies and institutions sponsor visas for research assistants in New Mexico?

 The primary sponsors for research assistant roles in New Mexico are universities and federal research facilities.
-The University of New Mexico, New Mexico State University, and New Mexico Tech regularly sponsor H-1B and J-1 visas for research positions.
+The University of New Mexico, New Mexico State University, and New Mexico Tech regularly sponsor H-1B visa and J-1 visas for research positions.
 Sandia National Laboratories and Los Alamos National Laboratory also sponsor research staff, particularly in physical sciences, engineering, and computational research.

 Which visa types are most common for research assistant roles in New Mexico?